 |

-I posit this experiment as an earthly analog to gravitational lensing effects predicted by general relativity.
-Considerable work is being done to
+posit this experiment as an earthly analog to gravitational lensing effects

-mathematically simulate and predict astronomical images that may be the
+astronomical images that may be the result of light bending effects of

-result of light bending effects of massive bodies.
-Not too many people are building actual
+massive bodies.
+Not too many people

-black holes.
-In this experiment, a
+are building actual black holes.
+In

-can.
-The resultant images are
+of a beer can.
+The resultant images

-uncannily similar to actual observed phenomena for black holes.
+are uncannily similar to actual observed phenomena for black holes.
 Perhaps very earthly objects like curved

 and spherical mirrors or lenses can be used to predict new classes of images